clydedacruz/obc-docs/whitepaper.md

 Open Blockchain provides an implementation of the Byzantine Agreement, with advanced features in fault tolerance and scalability.

-Event Hub in a decentralized network is complex in nature, because an event can appear to occur multiple times, once on each peer node.
+Event Stream in a decentralized network is complex in nature, because an event can appear to occur multiple times, once on each peer node.
 Callbacks can end up receiving multiple invocations for the same event.
 Therefore, a peer node (preferably non-validating and local) manages the event pub/sub that applications are interacting with.
 The peer node emits events as conditions satisfied, in no particular order.
 Events do not persist, so applications should capture events if required.